sianicole/bfx_club_ke/assignment1_cheat-sheet.md

-You can install all the tools in one environment by using an environment file `yaml file` which is a configuration file used to define and create environments.
+You can install all the tools in one environment by using an environment file `yaml file`, a configuration file used to define and create environments.YAML files, when used with tools like Conda or Docker, help manage dependencies to prevent conflicts between installed tools within an environment.
+This enables you to set up all the necessary tools for a specific analysis in one stable environment, ensuring ease of scripting and reliability.
+Pretty cool huh!😎
 ## How to create a yaml file
 ### Open a text editor e.g Notepad
 ### Write yaml content